Bekkelien/tinytorrent/README.md

 ```
 #### Fixed
 - [x] Fixed requests error handling
+- [x] Improve HTTP tracking/protocol
 - [x] Implementation of announce-list not just announce
+- [x] Are dups removed from peer list before try connect (Dups are removed but not I total count so fix that bug.)
 - [x] In read_file -> 'path': [str(paths[index][b'path'])[3:-2]]}) # Improve implementation
 - [x] # Client IP's and Port's, use map/lambda function to speed up for loop? -> FAST enough ATM, max 74 clients to looping os ok -
 - [x] Add check of peer id (id from connected client) in udp tracker to make sure it has expected id